luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

-Inspired by the research about automatic orchestration and composition of software artifacts, such as Web services, in \cite{catarci2019conceptual} it has been argued that an important step towards the development of new automation techniques in smart manufacturing is the modeling of DT services and data as software artifacts, and that
+Inspired by the research about automatic orchestration and composition of software artifacts, such as Web services, in (Catarci et al., 2019) <d-cite key="catarci2019conceptual"> catarci2019conceptual </d-cite> it has been argued that an important step towards the development of new automation techniques in smart manufacturing is the modeling of DT services and data as software artifacts, and that